 These rising costs are hitting closer to home in North Carolina as well.
 North Carolina's higher education costs rose by 45.9% in just the last 10 years, ranking as the 14th highest state.

-The table below shows the average one-year costs in 2020 for different types of North Carolina colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of North Carolina colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|